 To prevent injuries, baseball players should:

 It's important for athletes to talk with parents and coaches instead of playing through any pain.
-Pain may be due to an underlying condition and continuing to play could result in an injury.
+Pain may be due to an underlying condition, and continuing to play could result in an injury.

-If pain persists, or a young athlete is playing year round without much rest, a consultation with a sports medicine specialist is recommended.
+If pain persists, or if a young athlete is playing year round without much rest, a consultation with a sports medicine specialist is recommended.

 Throwing and Resting Guidelines